The Complete RV Guide to California National Parks

 Get the latest RV updates at the Bayside RV.
 Visit www.baysiderv.com for more updates and RV trends.

-You should never miss visiting Yosemite National Park when you visit the national parks in California.
+You should never miss visiting Yosemite National Park when you visit the national parks in California in an RV!
 Many people enjoy the fantastic view of the waterfalls and the tranquil meadows.
-It is best to visit the Yosemite National Park in the springtime to witness the beautiful waterfalls and blooming trees in the park.
+The best time to visit Yosemite National Park in the springtime to witness the beautiful waterfalls and blooming trees in the park.

 Yosemite features 10 campgrounds that can accommodate RVs.
 Reservations are required and can be made on their website.
 Here are two of the most popular options: